JuanLopezg/algoTrading/README.md

 The core idea is simple:
 every day at **00:00 UTC**, the system downloads **daily OHLCV data** for the **top 50 cryptocurrencies by volume from Binance**, stores it locally, and makes it available for backtesting.

-This is research infrastructure, not a polished trading product.

 ---

 ## What this project does